SciProgCentre/KEEP-math/use-cases/fast-estimation.md

 Several line of code  and I already known, what my supervisor will send me to remake all work.

 How conclusions can we make from this example?
-Какие полезные выводы мы можем сделать из этого примера?
 It can be noted that this code is declarative rather than imperative, I do not describe in detail what I should do with the data, I just say: load data, make histogramm.
 For comparasion, for loading data on Kotlin, I must make this for example:
 ```kotlin
 data class Data(
         val a1: Double,